skip to main content

 Quantum Fiber and CenturyLink are separate brands owned by Lumen.
 In the future, CenturyLink will offer only DSL services, and Quantum will offer fiber internet plans.

-To evaluate Quantum Fiber, we spent a week analyzing the provider’s availability, internet plans, and reputation using resources like our annual internet customer satisfaction survey.
-We also compared Quantum to providers including Xfinity, AT&T, and Spectrum to see how the ISP stacked up versus the competition.
+To evaluate Quantum Fiber, we spent months analyzing its availability, pricing, internet plans, and reputation using resources like our annual internet customer satisfaction survey.

 For more information on our methodology, check out our How We Rank page.